YumingxuanGuo/featherdb/README.md

 # FeatherDB

-Version: 0.4.0
+Version: 0.5.0

 ## Introduction

-FeatherDB is an disk-based, concurrent, transactional, relational, unreliable, centralized database management system in Rust, written for educational purposes.
+FeatherDB is an disk-based, concurrent, transactional, relational, unreliable, distributed database management system in Rust, written for educational purposes.

-## What's New: Relational Model
+## What's New: Replica Cluster

-In our latest release, we've introduced a relational model to FeatherDB, bringing support for SQL queries.
-This includes basic CRUD operations as well as more advanced queries such as joins, filters, and transactions.
-Additionally, we have included a command-line REPL client interface that connects to the FeatherDB server, allowing users to execute SQL queries and view the results.
+In the latest release, FeatherDB has utilized the Raft consensus algorithm to maintain a cluster of replica servers.
+This is a fundamental step in turning our database from a single-server system into a multi-server, distributed system.
+This transition provides enhanced consistency and reliability to FeatherDB, ensuring a better and more robust user experience.

 ### Usage

 To start the FeatherDB server, run the following command:

 ```
-$ cargo run --bin server
+$ ./run.sh
-FeatherDB server listening on 127.0.0.1:50052
+|db-a|  FeatherDB server listening on 127.0.0.1:9501...
+|kv-a|  FeatherKV server listening on 127.0.0.1:9601...
+|kv-b|  FeatherKV server listening on 127.0.0.1:9602...
+|kv-c|  FeatherKV server listening on 127.0.0.1:9603...
 ```

+Now there are three FeatherKV servers running in the background, and one FeatherDB server running in the foreground.
-To connect to the server, run the following command in a new shell:
+Users can connect to the FeatherDB server and execute SQL queries by running the following command in a new shell:

 ```
-$ cargo run --bin client
+$ cargo run --bin client_db
 Connected to featherDB.
 Enter !help for instructions.
 featherDB>
 ```